luczar1/distributed-inventory-meli/ARCHITECTURE.md

 ## Distributed System Overview

-This system implements a **consistency-first distributed inventory architecture** with the following components:
+This system implements a **consistency-first distributed inventory architecture** with comprehensive testing, observability, and fault tolerance.
+The system has been fully tested with **306 passing tests** and maintains strict code quality standards with all files under 200 LOC.

 ```
 ┌─────────────────────────────────────────────────────────────────┐